kuzzleio/documentation-old/src/guide/essentials/real-time.md

   })
 ```

 This way, Tom will be notified about urgent TO-DO items.
-Take a look at the [Filtering DSL Reference]({{ site_base_path }}kuzzle-dsl/) for a comprehensive list of available filters.
+Take a look at the [Koncorde Reference]({{ site_base_path }}kuzzle-dsl/) for a comprehensive list of available filters.

 There are a few things that deserve to be noticed here: